zulip/zulip/docs/subsystems/performance.md

 result, these requests are not material to Zulip's scalability.
-Editing messages and adding emoji reactions are very similar to sending them for the purposes of performance and scalability, since the same clients need to be notified, and lower in volume.
+Editing messages and adding emoji reactions are very similar to sending them for the purposes of performance and scalability, since the same clients need to be notified, and these requests are lower in volume.

 That said, we consider the performance of these endpoints to be some of the most important for Zulip's user experience, since even with